karabaja4/firefox-socket-control/README.md

 Control your Firefox from a Native App.

-Attached is a Node.js Native App example that opens a socket to receive messages that are sent Firefox to open New Window or a New Tab with the specified URL.
+Attached is a Node.js Native App example that opens a UNIX socket to receive messages that are forwarded Firefox to open New Window or a New Tab with the specified URL.

 ## Installation